 Anthropologists work with contemporary and traditional communities to understand the importance of national park lands for people today and in the past.
 The NCR Cultural Anthropology Program conducts and manages ethnographic research in parks and associated communities to understand who is connected to the parks, how park management has impacted them, and how park decision makers can take their perspectives into account.
 The program also coordinates consultation with American Indian tribes and compliance with the Native American Graves Protection and Repatriation Act (NAGPRA) for the region.

-Please contact Eola Dance, Regional Cultural Anthropologist, for more information.
+Please contact Noel Lopez, Cultural Anthropologist, for more information.
 If you need assistance from Resource Stewardship and Science (RESS), you may submit a Solution for Technical Assistance Requests (STAR) request online (NPS Only).

-Ongoing research on the response to the 1968 DC Race Riots, Summer in the Parks, and broader Civil Rights research in the National Capital Region.
+Research on the response to the 1968 DC Race Riots, Summer in the Parks, and broader Civil Rights research in the National Capital Region (ongoing).

 An ethnographic study of anglers who fish and eat from the Potomac and Anacostia Rivers was completed in 2017.